Summer Festival (TV series)

 Summer Festival is a Canadian current affairs and entertainment television series which aired on CBC Television in 1980.

 Premise

 This series featured various events throughout Canada such as a lobster festival in Prince Edward Island or Edmonton's Klondike Days.
 Various series hosts were assigned for each Canadian region.
 On Monday episodes, Geoff Gray-Cobb of British Columbia provided astrology advice.

 Summer Festival replaced The Bob McLean Show between June and September 1980.
+Executive producer for the series was Nigel Napier-Andrews, whom was also a producer on The Bob McLean Show.